 What is DreamTrip?

-More examples of apps like DreamTrip are Chromium Shield, Shop Together and Product Connecter.
-What these and many other adware-type apps have in common is that they are designed to serve advertisements and/or collect browsing-related or even sensitive information.
-In other words, they are useless to their users and designed only to generate revenue for their developers.
+More examples of apps similar to DreamTrip are Chromium Shield, Shop Together and Product Connecter.
+These adware-types all serve advertisements and collect browsing-related or even sensitive information - they are useless to regular users and designed only to generate revenue for the developers.

 How did adware install on my computer?